near

 Dr Linda Cherry - Chief Programs Officer Send email

-Dress for Success San Antonio targets the needs of low-income women by promoting economic security and self-sufficiency to break the chains of generational poverty through job preparation, employment retention, and career development programs.
+Dress for Success San Antonio targets the needs of low-income women by promoting economic security and self-sufficiency to break the chains of generational poverty through job preparation, employment retention and career development programs.

 Our approach prioritizes educating clients about career choice and employment stability; primary focus on career development and support, with clothing a tool to complete professional presentation.
-Emphasis is on education, teaching clients to understand the world of work and their places in it, with online skills training, business etiquette and problem-solving, contemporary search strategies, and safe social networking.

 Michael Pursley - Executive Director